iArunava/sharcblog/_shorts/2023-02-19-opensea-zero-free.md

 layout: short
 ---

-Opensea went 0 platform fee!!
+Opensea reduced their platform fee to 0!!
 Their primary source of revenue!
 Hhahahah!

 Feb 18 Opensea tweeted that they are going to decrease their platform fees to 0%.
 Which was earlier at 2.5% of each transaction!
 Now doing this has cut down their primary source of revenue.